I-Ashu/aws-alb-asg-high-availability-architecture/README.md

 ## 📌 Overview

-Built a highly available and scalable AWS architecture using **Application Load Balancer and Auto Scaling Group** across multiple Availability Zones.
+Built a highly available and scalable AWS architecture using **Application Load Balancer (ALB)** and **Auto Scaling Group (ASG)** across multiple Availability Zones.

-Designed to ensure:
+The system is designed to:
-- No single point of failure
+- Eliminate single point of failure
-- Automatic scaling & self-healing
+- Automatically scale and self-heal
-- Secure private infrastructure
+- Secure backend infrastructure using private subnets

 ---